joeshull/twosigma_kaggle/README.md

 That went much better than expected.
 I built out my first Kaggle submission with this model.

 ## RESULTS
-The Kaggle score is basically the mean-variance criterion:

-The mean return divided by the standard deviation of the returns.
+The Kaggle score is basically the mean-variance criterion: The mean return divided by the standard deviation of the returns.
 A positive score is good, bigger is better.

 <img src="https://github.com/joeshull/twosigma_kaggle/blob/master/graphics/final_pred/kaggle.png"></img>
 Well it's positive.
-In terms of the leaderboard, it's currently 1261/1607.
+In terms of the leaderboard, it's currently 1261/1607 or top 75%! :)

 Here's the ROC of the model for a *random* day in the hold out set. (testing on the entire holdout set wasn't feasible before the presentation)

 <img src="https://github.com/joeshull/twosigma_kaggle/blob/master/graphics/final_pred/RocLstmAll.png"></img>

-P.S.